sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 O 192.168.13.1/32 [110/2] via 192.168.1.11, 00:25:21, GigabitEthe
 O 192.168.23.0/24 [110/65] via 192.168.6.2, 00:15:28, Serial0/1/0

-192.168.6.2
+**192.168.6.2**

-Answer explanation: A packet sent to the address of 192.168.23.10 will travel over the 192.168.23.0/24 network given that there is not a more specific route
+Answer explanation: **A packet sent to the address of 192.168.23.10 will travel over the 192.168.23.0/24 network given that there is not a more specific route**

 ---------
-Which of the following commands is used to configure a network address translation (NAT) router with a one-to-one mapping between a private and public IP address?
+Which of the following commands is used to configure a **network address translation (NAT) router with a one-to-one mapping between a private and public IP address**?

-ip nat inside static 192.168.1.12 64.24.76.10
+**ip nat inside static 192.168.1.12 64.24.76.10**

 Answer explanation: This will configure a single private IP address to map to a single public IP address.
 This is known as static mapping and is used when there is a need for a single device with a private IP to use a public IP provided for address translation purposes
 ---------
-A packet is sent to host 8.12.64.54 and routed through a router with the following output of the show ip route command.
+A packet is sent to host **8.12.64.54** and routed through a router with the following output of the show ip route command.
 What next-hop-address is the packet sent to?
 Output:

-Gateway of last resort is 192.168.12.10 to network 0.0.0.0 10.0.0.0/8 is variably subnetted, 2 subnets, 2 masks
+**Gateway of last resort is 192.168.12.10 to network 0.0.0.0** 10.0.0.0/8 is variably subnetted, 2 subnets, 2 masks
 C 10.12.16.4/32 is directly connected, Loopback4
 S 10.15.24.0/24 [89/0] via 192.168.12.10